xsoulspace/daily_budget_planner/PRIVACY_POLICY.md

 **What are my opt-out rights?**

 You can halt all collection of information by the Application easily by uninstalling the Application.
-You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
+You may use the standard uninstall processes as may be available as part of your device or via the application marketplace or network.

 **Data Retention Policy, Managing Your Information**